mtchetch/ecowatti-mqtt-reverse-engineer/README.md

 C0 - calculated CRC that is added to the packet
 ```

-At the moment the code is brute forcing the packet ID to get responses.
-This is very far from optimal and should be fixed
+At the moment the code is brute forcing the packet ID by sendind a request packet with all possible id numbers to get responses.
+This is very far from optimal and should be fixed.
+This causes instability when viewing the info on the control panels since the sensor readings are not matched and it is assumed that the sensor readings visible in the data stream after sendind all possible requests are the ones that were requested.
+The system will log incorrect data if the info screen is used while data collection is in progress.  ** Please help **

-Example of a response package: A32409A280834781AA0101B6
+Example of a response packet: A32409A280834781AA0101B6

 ```
 A3 - static
-24 - sender ID - In my case FD is the control panel unit on the boiled and FE is the room unit 24 might be the control card but this sometimes changes
+24 - sender ID - In my case FD is the control panel unit on the boiler and FE is the room unit 24 might be the control card but this sometimes changes
-09 - packet length - Calculated from the package length - Debugging has shown requests are often 9 bytes long but can be longer bytes.
+09 - packet length - Calculated from the packet length - Debugging has shown requests are often 9 bytes long but can be longer bytes.
 A2 - static
 80 83 - request type packets have these static bytes 47 - packet ID - This matches up with the request packet ID